sashetophizika/compal.nvim/README.md

 ### Functions
 * `run_shell`: Runs the command in the first shell pane in the window or if there are none, spawns a shell pane and runs there.
 * `run_interactive`: For languages that provide a repl, works like `run_shell` but it uses the corresponding repl instead of the shell.
-Also overrides existing shell panes by default.
+Overrides existing shell panes by default.
-* `run_smart`: Defaults to `run_interactive`, with `run_shell` if filetype doesn't have a repl and the builtin terminal if neovim isn't running inside tmux.
+* `run_smart`: Defaults to `run_interactive`, with `run_shell` if filetype doesn't have a repl.
-* `open_shell`: Opens a shell pane or focuses an existing one without running any commands
+* `open_shell`: Opens a shell pane or focuses an existing one without running any commands.
-* `open_repl`: Opens a repl pane for the corresponding filetype or focuses an existing one without running any commands
+* `open_repl`: Opens a repl pane for the current filetype or focuses an existing one without running any commands.

 ### Setup